-Set out below are details of our Employee Option Plan as at December 31, 2012.
+Set out below are details of our Employee Option Plan as at December 31, 2013.

-Equity Compensation Plan Information Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights Number of Securities remaining for future issuance (A \$) Equity compensation plans approved by security holders 11,718,464 1.01 (1) Equity compensation plans not approved by security holders (2) 38,417 0.00 (1) Total 11,756,881 1.01
+Equity Compensation Plan Information

+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights (A\$) Number of Securities remaining for future issuance

+Equity compensation plans approved by security holders

+- Employee options (2.a) 10,666,099 1.07 (1)

+- Warrants (2.b) 4,500,000 1.00 (1)

+Equity compensation plans not approved by security holders 0 0.00 (1)

+Total 15,166,099 1.05

-- (1) The number of employee options able to be granted is limited to the amount permitted to be granted at law, the ASX Listing Rules and by the limits on our authorized share capital in our certificate of incorporation.
-The Listing Rules of ASX generally prohibit companies whose securities are quoted on the ASX from issuing securities exceeding 15% of issued share capital in any 12 month period, without stockholder approval. - (2) The grant of options and the issue of shares to any of our directors require stockholder approval.
-On November 13, 2012, our Board approved the grant of 37,500 zero exercise price employee options ("ZEPOs") and 917 restricted shares of common stock to our Executive Director/ Chief Executive Officer, Mr. Paul Wright.
-Shareholder approval for the grant of the ZEPOs and the issue of restricted shares to Mr. Paul Wright is being sought at the 2013 Annual General Meeting.
+- (1) The number of securities able to be granted is limited to the amount permitted to be granted at law, the ASX Listing Rules and by the limits on our authorized share capital in our amended and restated certificate of incorporation.
+The Listing Rules of ASX generally prohibits companies whose securities are quoted on ASX from issuing securities exceeding 15% of issued share capital in any 12 month period, without stockholder approval. - (2) The grant of options and the issue of shares to any of our directors require stockholder approval. - a.
+This includes 60,000 ZEPOs granted to our Executive Director/ Chief Executive Officer, Mr. Paul Wright.
+The ZEPOs were approved by our Board on December 12, 2013.
+Shareholder approval for the grant of the ZEPOs to Mr. Paul Wright is being sought at the 2014 General Meeting. - b.
+In connection with our US\$25 million loan facility, we issued to the lenders warrants entitling the holder to purchase up to an aggregate total of 4.5 million shares of UBI's common stock in the form of CDIs at a price of A\$1.00 per share, exercisable at any time until December 19, 2020 ("Warrants").
+The holder of a Warrant has the option to pay the exercise price in cash or by making a cashless exercise.
+The number of shares of common stock to be issued on exercise of the Warrants and/ or the exercise price of the Warrants will be adjusted in certain circumstances including bonus issues, pro-rata issues and reorganizations of share capital.

-Recent Sales of Unregistered Securities; Use of Proceeds from Registered Securities
+Recent Sales of Unregistered Securities